cnickle/Hello_World/penquins/README.txt

 C) I want the fitting function to have multiple options.
 I want to be able to fit, with scipy's curve_fit, minimize, or differiential_evolution algorithms at the choice of the user.
 These have different requirements so that will have to be addressed.

 D) I want the fitting function to be able to have multiple modes, a 'quiet' mode in which very little is printed to the console, a 'normal' mode in which the fitting parameters and the error are printed to console, and finally a 'verbose' mode in which not only are all the parameters printed to console, but a folders are created that contain a file that shows all of the parameters with the error, and plots showing the model.

+E) I want a an easy way to 'fix' parameters!